dlwiest/taila/README.md

 This ensures Tailwind correctly applies its styling to Taila components.

+## Features

+### Storybook Integration

+Taila includes Storybook to preview the components.
+To view the stories, follow these steps:

+1. Clone the Taila repo.
+2. Change directory (cd) into the repo directory.
+3. Run `npm install` to install dependencies.
+4. Run `npm run storybook` to start Storybook.

+### Extending React Aria Components

+All Taila components are built upon React Aria, ensuring they are accessible and functionally robust.
+Current components include:

+- Button (extends React Aria Button)
+- Input (extends React Aria TextField)
+- Select (extends React Aria Select)
+- SelectItem (extends React Aria ListBoxItem for use in Select fields)

+### Customization

+Taila's style customization can be easily extended or overwritten.
+Provide your own additional class names through the `className` prop for any Taila component.
+This allows you to apply Tailwind CSS utility classes for personalized component styling.

 ## Usage

 Here's how you can use the components in Taila.
 As we add more components, we will update this section with more examples.

 ### Button

 The Button component is a basic component in Taila.
-It accepts a `color` prop to style the button with Tailwind's color classes.
+It accepts a \`color\` prop to style the button with Tailwind's color classes.

 Example: